Highway Levels of Service

 Walworth County Public Works Highway Division employs a collection of skilled and devoted employees that provide a number of services for County residents.
 Services are set and scheduled by task, staffing availability and frequency needs.
 Our goal is to deliver these services in a timely, efficient manner in a professional and safe fashion.

 Each Spring, Highway dispatches a street sweeper to clear debris from over 162 County and State bridges that are maintained by Walworth County Public Works.
 This process can take a few months with completion typically in early summer.

-Tractors outfitted with 10 or 15 foot mower decks are dispatched once per year (as mandated by WisDOT) to mow roadside ditches of approximately 700 lane miles of State roadways, and twice per year on our 400 lane miles of County roads.
-This is usually completed by July 1st each year.
+Tractors outfitted with 10 or 15 foot mower decks are dispatched once per year (as mandated by WisDOT) to mow roadside ditches of approximately 700 lane miles of State roadways.
+This has a mandatory completion date of July 1st each year.
+County ditches are mowed no less than twice per year on our 400 lane mile network.

 Tree Trimming / Brushing